-Ellen joins the Centre for Fine Print Research in January 2017 to undertake a full-time PhD funded by UWE.
-Her programme of studies will be supervised by Professor Carinna Parraman, Dr Tavs Jorgensen from the Faculty of Arts, Creative Industries, and Education plus Professor Glenn Parry and Professor Don Webber from the Faculty of Business and Law.
+Ellen joined the Centre for Fine Print Research in January 2017 to undertake a full-time PhD funded by UWE.
+Her programme of studies was supervised by Professor Carinna Parraman, Dr Tavs Jorgensen from the Faculty of Arts, Creative Industries, and Education plus Professor Glenn Parry and Professor Don Webber from the Faculty of Business and Law.
+Ellen completed her PhD in 2021.

 What attracts designers to Bristol and why do they stay?
 Designers’ experiences of migration to the city, 1974 – 2015